-The thought that drives action is often the scariest: what happens if either the primary breadwinner or the primary caregiver prematurely passes?
-Even in less defined parental roles, the loss of a guardian puts a child at a disadvantage, but life insurance can at least soften the financial blow that a family suffers with the death of a parent.
+The thought that drives action is often scary: what happens if either the primary breadwinner or the primary caregiver prematurely passes?
+Even in less defined parental roles, the loss of a guardian puts a child at a disadvantage, but life insurance can soften the financial blow that a family suffers with the death of a parent.

-The modern insurance industry presents new parents with a plethora of ways to ensure the longevity of their financial status, each representing a small monthly expense in exchange for a lifetime of relief from worry.
-Choosing the best life insurance provider for your needs is crucial to making sure you get the most out of your policy.
+The modern insurance industry presents new parents with ways to ensure the longevity of their financial status, each representing a small monthly expense in exchange for relief from worry.
+Choosing the best life insurance provider for your needs lets you get the most out of your policy.

 Get Covered: Types of Life Insurance

 Having life insurance is not a given for all new parents, or even for most adults, so it’s important to understand how life insurance works and what types of policies there are available.
-Young men and women, at the age where being a parent is in the realm of possibility, may not have health issues or dependents that would necessitate a policy.
-Being a parent, or expecting to be one, quickly turns this notion upside down.
+Young men and women may not have health issues or dependents that would necessitate a policy.

-Getting a life insurance policy is the best way to ensure that a young family stays on the right track, because it will provide a financial safety net for families who suddenly lose a key member.
+Getting a life insurance policy is the best way to ensure that a young family has a financial safety net if they suddenly lose a key member.
 For new parents who do not have life insurance, explore the following options for a satisfying solution.

 - Term Life Insurance: Younger parents who are in good health usually prefer term life insurance for its steady, low monthly fees and benefits.
 Simply put, a mother or father pays a flat rate each month for coverage that lasts a set period such as 5, 10, or 20 years – some plans even extend up to 30 years of coverage.
 In exchange for the flat monthly premium, the father of a newborn can make sure that should he pass away unexpectedly within the term, the beneficiary can use a large lump-sum death benefit paid by his insurer to care for their child, pay for school or cover a financial obligation such as a mortgage.
 Perfect for those who are not thinking about getting old quite yet, term life covers the immediate insurance needs of a new family wonderfully.